meganfelix/Portfolio/README.md

-# Megan Felix - Data Analyst Porfolio
+# Megan Felix - Data Analyst / Data Scientist Porfolio

 ### About
-Hi, I'm Megan Felix!
-I recently graduated from San Jose State University with a B.S. in Business Adminstration with a concentration in Business Analytics.
+Hi, I'm Megan Felix.
+I recently earned a bachelor's degree in business administration with a focus on business analytics.
+My aim with this portfolio is to record and exhibit all of my technical abilities.
+Like any other data nerd, I want to uncover the narrative hidden inside the data and derive meaningful conclusions.

+### My Toolbox
+- R
+- Excel
+- PowerBi
+- Tableau
+- Python
+- SQL

+### Projects